bodkan/slendr/inst/extdata/backend_comments.md

 > "g1.mutationTypes[mut_types]" seems odd, shouldn't that just be "g1.mutationTypes"?
 And is there a need to set their stacking policy stuff?
 They will never stack anyway, right?
 How could they, if new mutations never occur?

-This sounds correct.
+You're right.
 I think this might be a result of some of my very early misunderstanding of how mutation types should be handled here (going back all the way to before *slendr* was even an R package).

 ---

+### Done ✅

+> You do "N = event.getValue("N");", so N is a variable. [...] how about "pop_size" or some such?

+---

-### ✅
+### Done ✅

+> add_markers() checks if (TRACK_ANCESTRY) and does nothing if it's false.
+Seems weird to me; more normal would be to put the if (TRACK_ANCESTRY) outside the function, in the caller not the function.
+This is because the function name suggests that the function simply "adds markers"; if it does what you have it doing, it should be named "add_markers_if_tracking_ancestry" or some such.
+A nit, but this sort of thing can cause confusion.
+Functions/methods should do what their name says they do, to the extent possible.
+Sorry for being pedantic, I feel a little guilty about this comment.  :->

+No reason to feel guilty.
+As a fellow nitpicker and code pedant, I appreciate this comment. 👍 In my quasi-semi-defense, I have no idea why this is even there.
+I think it must be a left-over of a pre-table/Dictionary iteration of the backend which probably did something slightly more in this function.

+---

+### In-progress ⏳

+> set_coordinates() could be made vastly more efficient by vectorizing it, but if it's not a bottleneck don't worry about it, because the way to vectorize it is a little bit gross (see https://github.com/MesserLab/SLiM-Extras/blob/master/models/Recipe_15.10_OnLand.slim)

+Ah, this is clever.
+Also, yet another case where I missed a clear vectorization possibility.
+I actually think it makes sense to optimize the code as much as possible.
+I will do some profiling (I've never actually used the SLiM profiler before 😬) and update the PR accordingly based on what I find.

+---

+### In-progress ⏳

+> I wonder whether any of the output you do should be done with LogFile?
+Or if you might want to add the option for additional output of runtime stats/metrics using LogFile?

+Absolutely.
+That's something Peter also suggested at some point but I have never managed to get to this.
+Now that we are close to the final feature set, this is definitely a quality of life improvement worth revisiting.

+---

+### ⏳ In-progress

+> slim_time(), yikes.
+That's a lot of complicated code just to translate times.
+Would it be possible to do a different approach to this?
+You could maybe (a) write out the translated times in the first place so they don't need to be shifted at runtime, or (b) do the shift by simply adding BURNIN_LENGTH when you *use* a time value that you just got from a table?
+Don't know if any of this is practical, but this sort of complex dictionary-munging is definitely an obstacle to understanding how the script works.

+Hmmm, you're quite right.
+I agree that the time shifting shouldn't be something that should happen on the backend.
+I like the idea of the backend being as much of a clean tidy SLiM script as possible (well, as much as its table-driven nature allows).
+In some way, I'm already doing some of the forward-vs-backward/years-ago-vs-generations voodoo on the R side anyway, precisely for this reason.

+---

+### ⏳ In-progress

+> original_time(), I'm not really sure what it does.
+In what units is "current generation time", in what units is "the original units", why are they different, etc.?
+The comment on this function needs to be improved.

+Basically, very similar thing as the above (except converting times into the slendr model units).
+What this function does is, yet again, something that should probably happen in the R interface.
+I will probably tackle this together with the previous point.

+---

+### Zoom call ☎️

+> Note that "asInteger({{seq_length}})" is unnecessary unless the string you put in place of {{seq_length}} is not an integer (which seems like it would be a bug?).
+In Eidos, unlike in R, 10 is an integer, not numeric, and in fact 5e5 is also an integer.
+Ah, but 5.5e5 is a float, which is arguably a bug in Eidos; that should be an integer too.
+So OK, maybe you need that call.
+Just thinking out loud, and now I'm curious whether you guys agree that 5.5e5 being float is a bug in Eidos.  :->

+My vote would be for 5e5 being an integer and not a float, if only because the "numeric but not integer" thing in R bothers me a bit.

+---

+### Zoom call ☎️

+> I see that you do "initializeMutationRate(0.0);".
+So slendr simulations never have new mutations at all?
+It looks like you define genomic element types only for ancestry inference, when tree sequence recording is turned off I suppose?
+And I guess neutral mutations can be overlaid, with treeseq at least.

+Calling `initializeMutationRate(0.0)` is a remnant of me originally not knowing what is it all that *slendr* would be doing.
+The original plan (which included those user-defined SLiM "modules") was that this would be flexible, including  user-defined non-neutral mutation types.
+Now that we agreed that the optional selection (and other) modules will not be emphasised in the first version, perhaps I could add `mutation_rate` as an optional argument of the `slim()` functions.

+This actually relates to my other point -- is there a reason (in the current *slendr* design) to support other output type than tree sequences?
+If tree sequences are to be the main output type (which I'm striving to make as easy to use from R as possible), do we even want to support something else than `initializeMutationRate(0.0)`?
+Thoughts @petrelharp @FerRacimo?

+W.r.t. ancestry tracking mutations, it would be great if SLiM could track ancestry proportions without this.
+This was initially a hack I used to get an idea whether I implemented gene flow correctly, which I kept because it seemed like a useful thing to have.

+---

+### Zoom call ☎️

 > I don't think I'm going to try to thoroughly grok your whole script; it's too complex and difficult to understand since it is table-driven etc.  That's nothing against your code or design, it looks very clean to me.
 It just takes a lot of work to get deeply into a script like this without the help of the author.  :->  I'd be happy to have a zoom with you where we go over the script line by line, though; that would probably be useful for both of us.
 Anyway, I'm going to limit myself to more superficial comments based on what I see just skimming your code without trying to deeply understand it.

 I agree, a separate Zoom call where we could go through this would be great.
-Let's do this some time after the tskit meeting.

-I admit that the script grew much larger than I expected.
-I'm very happy with the Dictionary/table-design because it made the code *much* easier for me to write to support all the possible *slendr* defined models regardless how crazy the model specification is (the alternative would be to generate lots of auto-generated SLiM code).
-But it does turn the backend kind of into its own thing (which is honestly a huge 👏 to SLiM/Eidos).

 ---

-### Done ✅

-> You do "N = event.getValue("N");", so N is a variable.
-I know that's the standard popgen symbol of course, but I try to reserve all-caps symbols for defined constants to avoid confusion.
-I first saw "N" being slightly later, and thought "oh, he defined a constant N, that's surprising", and only when I traced it back did I realize it's a variable.
-Since "n" would not be great, how about "pop_size" or some such?

----

-### Zoom ☎️
+### Zoom call ☎️

 > Your 2: fitness(NULL) callback would probably be considerably more efficient if it were rewritten to (a) not be a callback, (b) use fitnessScaling, and (c) be vectorized.
 I don't know whether speed is an issue for your stuff or not.
 If it is, you should do a profile in SLiMgui to see where your bottlenecks are, and then perhaps I can help you whittle them down.